 Certain statements may include forward-looking information based on current beliefs, expectations, and assumptions.
 These statements are not guarantees of future performance and involve known and unknown risks, uncertainties, and other factors that may cause actual results to differ materially.
 Inspire undertakes no obligation to update or revise any forward-looking statements.

-The probability of a recession has moderated as the economy has not slowed as much as expected, and the employment numbers and consumer spending remain steady.
-Although a recession may be avoidable, the estimate remains around 35% according to the Bloomberg survey results.
+The probability of a recession has moderated as the economy has not slowed as much as expected, even though the employment numbers show some weakening.
+Although a recession may be avoidable, the estimate remains around 30% according to the Bloomberg survey results.

 Inspire Investing, LLC serves as the investment adviser to certain proprietary ETFs used in Inspire portfolios.
 Inspire receives management fees from these ETFs, creating a potential conflict of interest.
 Inspire seeks to mitigate this conflict through policies and procedures that ensure recommendations are made in clients' best interests and consistent with their unique goals and risk profiles.
 Additional details can be found in Inspire's Form ADV Part 2A.
 Past performance is not indicative of future results.
 All performance figures referenced herein are historical and may not reflect current or future market conditions.
 Actual investor outcomes may vary.
 There is no assurance that any investment strategy will achieve its objectives or avoid losses.

-The Fed paused its process of lowering interest rates over the past five FOMC meetings; however, core inflation remains elevated at 2.7%, well above the Fed’s target of 2.0%.
-We will likely see the pause in interest rate decreases remain in place until late-2025 or the first part of 2026.
-That being said, some analysts are still expecting at least one 25 basis point rate cut before the end of the year.
+The Fed restarted its process of lowering interest rates after remaining on pause for the past 5 FOMC meetings; however, core inflation remains elevated at 3.1%, well above the Fed’s target of 2.0%.
+We will likely see more interest rate decreases in the final two FOMC meetings in 2025 and into the first part of 2026.

-The yield curve reversed its inversion in late 2024 but due to a resilient economy, the interest rates on the short end of the yield curve have fallen while the long end moved up giving us the steepest yield curve in several years.
-Employment numbers remain steady and a recession is probably not on the immediate horizon this year, so we probably need to expect higher interest rates for longer than we expected to see over the past year.
-Total job openings continue to tick down and Private (ADP) employment gains are showing signs of slowing as well but Consumer Sentiment, measured by the University of Michigan Consumer Sentiment Index, has steadily been moving up since hitting support at 50.8 at the end of March and now is at 60.7 as of the second quarter.
-It is believed that second quarter GDP will be at or below 1% annualized growth but a few analysts are warning that GDP for the second quarter will actually be negative as it was in the first quarter.
+The yield curve reversed its climb and fell in a parallel fashion due to the interest rate cut during the most recent FOMC meeting.
+Employment numbers showed weakness, but a recession is probably not on the immediate horizon this year, so we probably need to expect lower interest rates in the next few months.
+Total job openings continue to tick down, and Private (ADP) employment gains are slowing as well, but Consumer Sentiment, measured by the University of Michigan Consumer Sentiment Index, has steadily been falling since hitting resistance at 61.8 in July and is now at 55.1 as of the third quarter.
+It is believed that in the third quarter, GDP will be at or below 2% annualized growth, as a few analysts believe that the strong GDP numbers in Q2 will not be able to be sustained.

 Certain statements may include forward-looking information based on current beliefs, expectations, and assumptions.
 These statements are not guarantees of future performance and involve known and unknown risks, uncertainties, and other factors that may cause actual results to differ materially.
 Inspire undertakes no obligation to update or revise any forward-looking statements.

-We are confident that we are still in the early innings of the bull market as the markets returned to the upward path with positive performance this quarter for all our ETFs.
+We believe that we are still in the early innings of the bull market, as the markets continued the upward path with positive performance this quarter for all our ETFs.
 We were also pleased to see a few of our ETFs outperforming their secular benchmark.
-We were not surprised to see the correction of -10% or more in March and April as we had been warning about that possibility for the past several quarters.
-We still expect the broader large-cap market as well as the small- and mid-cap markets that have been ignored for most of the past two years, to show tremendous upside potential in the next 12 to 24 months.
-We will always face headwinds but the market almost always ‘climbs a wall of worry’ so we need to remain patient and stay focused on long term opportunities.
+With the strong market performance over the past 5 months, we would not be surprised to see a correction of -10% or more in the next 3 to 6 months as investors look to take profits or rebalance their portfolios over the next couple of quarters.
+We still expect the broader large-cap market, as well as the small and mid-cap markets that have been ignored for most of the past two years, to show tremendous upside potential in the next 12 to 24 months.
+We will always face headwinds, but the market almost always ‘climbs a wall of worry’ so we need to remain patient and stay focused on long-term opportunities.

 Whatever may come, our Lord is still in control.
 We remain thankful for the provision, protection, and blessings that we receive from our Heavenly Father and are looking expectantly to what God has in store for the rest of 2025 and beyond.